9 Fun Fall Gourd and Pumpkin Facts

 The idea of carving fall veggies goes back a long way.
 Many attribute the first Halloween-style carvings to the Irish, who usually used turnips or beets.
 When folks from these countries came to America, they found pumpkins worked even better, and started using them as well.

 If the only way you’ve ever had pumpkin is in a pie, you’re missing out!
 Pumpkin can be stewed, roasted, baked, and even pickled.
-Pumpkin seeds can be roasted and seasoned for a delicious treat (or offer unsalted, unseasoned ones to your backyard birds).
+Roast and season pumpkin seeds for a delicious treat (or offer unsalted, unseasoned s to your backyard birds).
 And if you can catch them early in the season, fry your pumpkin blossoms for a Southwestern treat.